mountainMath/doodles/content/posts/2021-01-15-capital-gains-income.markdown

   - cancensus
   - taxes
 tags: []
-description: "Income concetps in Canada generally only include regular income and in particular miss (taxable) capital gains.
+description: "Income concepts in Canada generally only include regular income and in particular miss (taxable) capital gains.
 But capital gains makes up an important income source and we should pay more attention to it."
 featured: ''
 images: ["https://doodles.mountainmath.ca/posts/2021-01-15-capital-gains-income_files/figure-html/avg-cap-gains-map-1.png"]
 featuredalt: ""